Sri Aurobindo’s contribution

 Consciousness: physicalist and spiritual approaches

-For his understanding of what consciousness is, Sri Aurobindo goes again back to the earliest, and most authoritative sources: the Ṛg Veda and the older Upaniṣads.
+To find scriptural support for his understanding of what consciousness is, Sri Aurobindo goes again back to the earliest, and most authoritative sources: the Ṛg Veda and the older Upaniṣads.
 Accordingly, he takes consciousness as the translation of the Sanskrit cit (as in sat-cit-ānanda), which is the original, absolute Consciousness of which all smaller forms of consciousness are derived.
 This has major consequences, because cit is not only awareness, but also Force: cit implies cit-śakti (or cit-tapas).
 Moreover, in line with the Ṛg Veda and with Upaniṣads like the Aitareya (2.2.2-3), consciousness is then seen to exist in many gradations and types, in a somewhat similar manner, as there are many varieties of light.
 It is thus the consciousness in things which determines their name and form, and it is the consciousness in things (or rather beings), which, when sufficiently developed, is responsible for their sense of identity.

 It is not, however, that the entire Indian tradition looks at the meaning of the word consciousness in this manner.
-Together with the tendency to look at creation not any longer as a manifestation of the Divine but as an illusion imposed on the Divine, came the idea that the only true form of consciousness is a silent consciousness, one with the Divine only in its aspect of absolute, formless transcendence.
+As hinted at earlier, together with the tendency to look at creation not any longer as a manifestation of the Divine but as an illusion imposed on the Divine, came the idea that the only true form of consciousness is a silent consciousness, one with the Divine only in its aspect of absolute, formless transcendence.
 Accordingly yoga is then described as a way to enter into that absolute silence, to merge back into the infinite; “not to be reborn” and mukti in the later sense of liberation from all forms of manifest existence become the end-goal of yoga and life.
 However, as said before, this not how the Indian tradition began.

-Sri Aurobindo had the experience on which the māyāvādin philosophy is based early in his sādhanā.
+Interestingly, Sri Aurobindo had the experience on which the māyāvādin philosophy is based early in his sādhanā.
 He entered into a state in which only the Absolute was true, and the whole manifestation looked like an empty imposition without inherent truth or value.
 But for Aurobindo this was only the beginning, and this first realisation gradually morphed into another one, in which the Divine was seen in everything.1b.
 As Sri Aurobindo began to probe deeper into the original texts of the Indian tradition, he realised that the exclusive spirituality, in which the world and the spirit are seen as irreconcilable opposites, was an, at least for Indian standards, recent development.
 In the Ṛg Veda, which has the highest authority in the Indian tradition, the aim is only liberation from ignorance, not from life: the aim of the Ṛg Veda and the earlier Upaniṣads was not escape from rebirth, but “Truth, Light and Immortality” (Bṛhadāranyaka Upaniṣad — I.iii.28).
 The Gītā, which according to modern scholarship was written around 500 BC, just after the life of the Buddha, still has the wider ambit of the older texts: it systematically points at realities beyond the mental dualities.
 It still recognises the Purushottama as a greater truth, which is neither limited to the kshara, the moving reality, not to the akshara, the imperishable, but which is beyond the duality of kshara and akshara altogether.
 In short, it is only in later times that mukti gets the exclusive sense of a complete and irreversible release out of creation itself.

 Psychologically, it is not difficult to understand that in Indian philosophy the stress on a pure, silent consciousness has increased over time.
 Philosophers tend to look for the abstract, the impersonal, and the ultimate abstraction is silence, emptiness.
 But there is also a more pragmatic reason that makes the passive Divine easier to reach in jnana and even in raja yoga than the dynamic.
 If one tries to reach the Divine by a purely mental effort, it is the silent, immutable Absolute that is the easiest to reach: to find it, one needs only to dissociate one’s consciousness from absolutely all content.
 This is not easy, and the demands it makes on mental discipline may make this approach to the Divine inaccessible to many, but it is still much easier than to have almost any level of identification with the dynamic Divine.
 In the language of the Sāṁkhya, one could say that to identify with the passive, silent Divine involves only the centre of one’s being, the puruṣa; one needs not make any major change to one’s nature, the prakṛti side of one’s being.
 As one’s nature is not involved, it needs to be purified only to the extent that it does not interfere with one's quest to reach the centre.
 To realise the dynamic Divine is far more difficult, as it requires a radical transformation of all those parts of one’s nature that are involved in the action.
 One might well argue that to identify with the whole of the Divine’s dynamism is for this reason not possible at all, and it is hardly surprising that even more limited achievements in this direction were considered impossible.

-Still, in one of the most highly regarded Upaniṣads, the Īśā, there is already a specific warning against those whose aim is too other-worldly.
+This is not a new issue, and the ancients were well aware of it: In one of the most highly regarded Upaniṣads, the Īśā, there is already a specific warning against those whose aim is too other-worldly.
 It says explicitly, “Those who look only for avidyā (relative knowledge, ignorance) are (obviously) in darkness, but those who seek only for vidyā (knowledge of the absolute) are in an even greater darkness!”

 Interestingly, the tendency towards an increasingly exclusive concentration on the spirit in the later Indian systems mirrors in some ways the manner in which mainstream Western science over time seems to have become more and more physicalist.
 In the West too, there have been mystics and idealist philosophers, but in present-day discourse, as we see, for example, in The Journal of Consciousness Studies, the primacy of matter is so much taken for granted, that monism is implicitly understood to mean the monism of matter.
 Accordingly, it is now mainstream to take consciousness as no more than an epiphenomenon of the physical processes in the nervous system.
 In the Indian tradition, on the other hand, monism has always been understood to mean a monism of consciousness.
 Here everything is ultimately nothing but brahman or saccidānanda, and the part of reality that later became most open to doubt was not spirit, or subjective existence, but the outer physical world.